chiefmikey/chalet-le-jar/README.md

 - Go to [chaletlejar.com](https://chaletlejar.com)
 - Sign in with the google
-- Press the `ON` button and wait for success
+- Press the `ON` button and wait for "Start up complete"

 ## Xbox or Switch